-Often referred to as the Eighth Wonder of the world (and voted eighth wonder in a recent worldwide poll), the Alhambra is a palace and fortress complex of the Moorish monarchs of Granada, in southern Spain (known as Al-Andalus when the fortress was constructed), occupying a hill on the south-eastern border of the city of Granada.
+The Alhambra sits atop a hill overlooking the city of Granada, just an hour’s drive from the Costa Tropical.
+Often referred to as the Eighth Wonder of the World, the Alhambra is a palace and fortress complex of the Moorish monarchs of Granada, in southern Spain (known as Al-Andalus when the fortress was constructed), occupying a hill on the south-eastern border of the city of Granada.
 It was the residence of the Muslim kings of Granada and their court.
 A Renaissance palace was also added by Charles V, Holy Roman Emperor.
 The Alhambra and the surrounding area – including the gardens of the Generalife – is a UNESCO World Heritage Site and museum exhibiting exquisite Islamic architecture.

 History